WeidenhammerCommerce/Bannerslider-Magento2/README.md

 # How to install new version?
 	composer require hammer/bannerslider-magento2:dev-master

-## feaatures added to original version
+## Features added to original version
 	Support mutltistore